NepaliTelecom.com

 The ability to switch between 2.4 GHz and 5 GHz is another key feature of WiFi.
 Although not the first time to WiFi 6, it is still something to highlight as it complements other better specs of this wireless standard.

 Using a 5 GHz band connection allows for greater data transmission and is less prone to interference.
-Much of our household devices such as Bluetooth, cordless phones, microwaves use the 2.4 GHz band.
-As traditional routers also operate in the same band, it is highly prone to interferences and downgrades our WiFi speed.
-But having an option to switch over to 5 GHz gives WiFi 6 greater flexibility.
+Much of our household devices such as Bluetooth, cordless phones, and microwaves use the 2.4 GHz band.
+As traditional routers also operate in the same band, it is highly prone to interferences and downgrades in our WiFi speed.
+But having the option to switch over to 5 GHz gives WiFi 6 greater flexibility.
 It suffers far less interference and the performance upgrade can be massive.
 If you want to know how big a difference it makes, then visit this post.

 If you want to know how big a difference simply switching to a 5 GHz WiFi band makes, click here.